constantinpape/z5/README.md

 ### C++

 The library is intended to be used with a multiarray, that holds data in memory.
-By default, `xtensor` (https://github.com/QuantStack/xtensor) is used.
+By default, [xtensor](https://github.com/QuantStack/xtensor) is used.
 See https://github.com/constantinpape/z5/blob/master/include/z5/multiarray/xtensor_access.hxx
-There also exists an interface for `marray` (https://github.com/bjoern-andres/marray).
+There also exists an interface for [marray](https://github.com/bjoern-andres/marray).
 See https://github.com/constantinpape/z5/blob/master/include/z5/multiarray/marray_access.hxx.
 To interface with other multiarray implementation, reimplement `readSubarray` and `writeSubarray`.
 Pull requests for additional multiarray support are welcome.